Getting Started with VTOS Program NOR Ethernet

 Set up the P1025-TWR Circuit Board

 For this getting started guide we used a NXP QorIQ P1025 processor, found in a P1025-TWR reference board.
 We used a CodeWarrior TAP to connect our PC to the target, providing JTAG communications and automatic VTOS firmware loading.
-The picture below displays the JTAG ribbon cable connection to the P1025-TWR, plus a blue Ethernet cable connection to the target in the lower RJ45 connector, and a 5V power connection.
+The picture below displays the JTAG ribbon cable connection to the P1025-TWR, plus a blue Ethernet cable connection to the target in the upper RJ45 connector, and a 5V power connection.
 The red coloring on the JTAG ribbon cable must be connected to pin 1 of the JTAG header on the P1025-TWR.
+In addition, we inserted two USB flash drives for USB testing.

 Note: You can click on any image to view a larger image.